Project

 • I have a concern that "it" somewhat implies the receiver since it means something whose referent has been fixed in the context.
 In fact, the method itself returns the receiver.

-Updated by janosch-x (Janosch Müller) almost 5 years ago
+Updated by janosch-x (Janosch Müller) over 5 years ago

 sawa (Tsuyoshi Sawada) wrote: